MurrayOB/aws-training/README.md

 }
 ```

-on codebuild role
+on codebuild service role

 # BACKEND STEPS:

-- Create EB
+#### 1. Create Elastic Beanstalk app

-  For Elastic Beanstalk environment otherwise an error will occur when trying to use ECR (docker image):
+#### 2. Create an ECR for the docker image specified in the buildspec.yml

-  Must add policy **AmazonEC2ContainerRegistryReadOnly** on aws-elasticbeanstalk-ec2-role
+- Add policy **AmazonEC2ContainerRegistryReadOnly** on aws-elasticbeanstalk-ec2-role so that it can use the ECR docker image

-- **Create** an ECR for the docker image specified in the buildspec.yml
+#### 3. Create a CodePipeline & CodeBUild

 - Must add ecr:\* permissions to codebuild service role

 ECR Permissions on Codebuild service role